AlfonsoLRz/CUDAVoxelizer/README.md

 ### Sticks & Snow

-3D model with 6.7M points and 7.87M triangle, by <a href="https://tinynocky.gumroad.com/">tinynocky</a>.
+3D model with 6.7M points and 7.87M triangles, by <a href="https://tinynocky.gumroad.com/">tinynocky</a>.

 <table style="margin:auto; width:90%">
 <tr>